 - How many miles you drive (It is specifically tracking to see if you drive more than 50 miles per day.)

 - Location data (for research purposes)

-At the end of the collection period, Progressive will analyze the data to determine if you are a safe driver — or a more aggressive driver.
-As a result, the cost of your insurance policy may decrease — or it may increase.
-Progressive says the Snapshot program rewards the average driver with a $130 discount, plus a discount for signing up.
+At the end of the collection period, Progressive will analyze the data to determine if you are a safe driver.
+As a result, the cost of your insurance policy may decrease (note that in some cases, it may increase).
+There is a discount for simply signing up, and Progressive says the Snapshot program rewards the average driver with a $130 discount.

 The Progressive Snapshot program records your driving data and uses it to determine your insurance rate.
 Snapshot specifically logs hard braking, rapid acceleration, how often you drive, when you drive, and how many miles you drive.
-During the collection period, you can opt out of Snapshot at any time, but you might be subject to a surcharge if you opt out more than 45 days into the program.
-If you unplug the Snapshot device from your vehicle early, Progressive will analyze your driving habits based on the data it received up to that point.
+During the collection period, you can briefly unplug the device, but Progressive will instruct you to plug it back in as soon as possible.
+You can opt out of the Snapshot program at any time, but you might be subject to a surcharge if you opt out more than 45 days into the program.
+If you unplug the Snapshot device from your vehicle or delete the app early, Progressive will analyze your driving habits based on the data it received up to that point.
 This may result in a decrease or increase in your insurance rate.
-For more on car insurance, see our articles: Very Cheap Car Insurance with No Deposit — Does It Exist? and Online Car Insurance Quotes: The Best Comparison Sites.